 Chambersburg coach Doug Rine said, "We talked to Garett about it before our coaches meeting (Wednesday) night, because we thought from a points standpoint, he might be No. 2."

 Although Warner wrestled all season at 160, it was no surprise that he dropped for the postseason.
-He may have anyway, but Kennard-Dale's Chance Marsteller - who has two state titles and has never lost in

 The sectional seeds are not as subjective as they used to be.
 Based on records, past success and average number of team points per match, each wrestler is assigned an average point per bout total and Warner's was the highest in the entire tournament field (10.667).
 Hammond has the fourth-best point total (9.0710).

 Because the point totals are the biggest deciding factor, coaches don't haggle over seeds like they used to.
 The days of hours-long meetings may be over.

 "I think it took only about 20-25 minutes for the whole meeting," Waynesboro coach Eric Mowen said.